-If you will be away from your Mac Pro for only a short time, put the computer to sleep.
-When the computer is in sleep, the display's screen is dark.
-You can quickly wake the computer from sleep and bypass the startup process.
+If you will be away from your Mac Pro for only a short time, put it to sleep.
+When your Mac Pro is in sleep, the display's screen is dark.
+You can quickly wake your Mac Pro from sleep and bypass the startup process.

-To put the computer to sleep, do one of the following:
+To put your Mac Pro to sleep, do one of the following:

-- Choose Apple (♠) > Sleep. - Press the power button on the front of your Mac Pro. - Choose Apple (♠) > System Preferences, click Energy Saver, and set a sleep timer.
+- Choose Apple (€) > Sleep. - Press the power (少) button on the front of your Mac Pro and click Sleep in the dialogue box that appears. - Choose Apple (€) > System Preferences, click Energy Saver, and set a sleep timer.

-To wake your computer from sleep, do one of the following:
+To wake your Mac Pro from sleep, do one of the following:

 - Press any key on the keyboard.

-- Click the mouse.
+- · Click the mouse.

-- Press the power button on the front of your Mac Pro.
+- Press the power (也) button on the front of your Mac Pro.